Following are sample itineraries of recently completed pilgrimages. You can review these schedules to get inspiration when creating your own!

-This pilgrimage will explore all the sites connected to the lineage of S.N.
+A pilgrimage that explores all the sites connected to the lineage of S.N.
 Goenka.
 This includes monasteries, pagodas, caves, ordination halls, and other places that are related to the lives of Ledi Sayadaw, Saya Thet Gyi, Webu Sayadaw, and Sayagyi U Ba Khin.

-Suitable for beginners as well as experienced meditators, this pilgrimage provides an extensive overview of a number of special Buddhist sites throughout the country.
-Pilgrims will explore far off the beaten track as they learn the history of these places and how they have contributed to contemporary Burmese Buddhism.
-This pilgrimage will feature a special guest, Grahame White, a renowned meditation teacher from Australia.
+Suitable for beginners as well as experienced meditators, this type of pilgrimage can provide an extensive overview of a number of special Buddhist sites throughout the country.
+Pilgrims can explore far off the beaten track as they learn the history of these places and how they have contributed to contemporary Burmese Buddhism.

 Far off the normal meditator travel circuit and yet home to a unique form of Dhamma practice and devotion, this trip heads into the temperate climate of Shan State, visiting a number of towns and villages and learning how the faith has developed in this northeastern region of Myanmar.